 Interconnector technology is rapidly advancing and the rated power of HVDC links has been rising steadily over time.
 The largest example in the world is currently the ultra-high voltage DC (UHVDC) line between Xinjiang and Anhui in China, which transmits up to 12GW over a distance of 3,293 km, using a DC line voltage of 1100 kV (1.1 million Volts) .

 Of course, electricity storage is not just a UK problem.
 Solar electricity from Northern Australia could be supplied to Indonesia via a 3000 km UHVDC interconnector or to Singapore at 3500 km.
-This is likely to be much more profitable than converting precious Australian fresh water into hydrogen and transporting it to Asian cities by ship, with 68% energy losses in the process (Fig. 3).
+This is likely to be much more profitable than generating hydrogen and transporting it from Australia to Asian cities by ship, with 68% energy losses in the round-trip energy conversions (Fig. 3).
 Other examples abound around the globe.

 Moller, KT, et al. ‘Hydrogen – A sustainable energy carrier’, Progress in Natural Science: Materials International.
 Volume 27, Issue 1, February 2017, Pages 34-40. https:/www.doi.org/10.1016/j.pnsc.2016.12.014